Hardening GRUB

 GRUB Password

-The security of this setup depends on a good GRUB password as GPG signature checking can be disabled through the interactive console:
+The security of this setup depends on a good GRUB password as GPG signature checking can be disabled through the GRUB console with this command:

 set check_signatures=no

-The following executable will then be available under the src/grub/ directory:
+The following executable will then be available under src/grub/default/:

 grub-mkpasswd-pbkdf2